 Loading....

 West Virginia’s waters are at risk of additional pollution.
-Tomorrow, Tuesday, March 11, at 11:00 AM, the House will meet on a bill that will remove certain streams from receiving Category A drinking water protections, allowing more toxic pollutants to flow into our rivers and streams.
-We need your voice to stop this rollback!
+A bill that will remove certain streams from receiving Category A drinking water protections, allowing more toxic pollutants to flow into our rivers and streams, passed the House and is now before the Senate.

 What’s Happening?
-WV's waters have different water quality standards to protect different uses; aquatic life, drinking water, and recreation.
+WV's waters have different water quality standards to protect different uses: aquatic life, drinking water, and recreation.
 For decades, West Virginia has enforced Category A drinking water standards across the state to protect public health.
 Category A puts the most stringent limits on toxic pollutants discharged into rivers and streams that provide our drinking water.
-But now, chemical and manufacturing companies are pressuring lawmakers to change the use and remove these protections on smaller streams where no one is currently using the waters for drinking.
+But now, manufacturing industries are pressuring lawmakers to remove these protections on smaller streams that aren't used as a source of drinking water.
 The problem with this thinking is that these smaller streams still flow downstream into our water supplies.
 Removing Category A protections on any stream will allow industry to discharge more pollutants into our waterways.

 This is about more toxic pollution in our streams — period.
 If Category A protections are removed, pollution discharge permits for facilities that discharge to these streams will no longer have to meet more stringent water quality standards for a long list of pollutants that harm human health, including dozens of carcinogens that pose severe health risks.